 Sarajevo – Bosnia Herzegovina

 Once we arrived in Sarajevo we were exhausted from our road trip adventures.
 The weather was rainy so we decided to indulge in local food such as cevapi and burak.
 We exlplored the old city centre and went souvenir shopping.
 We also visited a ton of bars with a mission to find the best ones for you!
-The results of this quest you can read right here.
+This resulted in blog post about the top 5 amazing bars in Sarajevo.

 Ljubljana – Slovenia